 Collection summary: Papers and photographs of the family of a U.S. Public Health Service employee who worked with the Alaska Insect Control Project in Anchorage.

 David Allanbrook Sleeper (1922-2001) was born in Exeter, New Hampshire and raised there as well as in Watertown and Belmont, Mass.
 His aunt Mabel acted as a surrogate mother to him and introduced him to his lifelong interest in the outdoors through hiking trips with the Appalachian Mountain Club.
-David graduated with a B.S. in Biology from the University of New Hampshire, where he was also a member of the photography club.
-After college, David worked for the Appalachian Mountain Club under Joe Dodge and served for a time as hutmaster of the Carter Notch Hut.
+David graduated with a B.S. in Biology from the University of New Hampshire.
+After college, David worked for the Appalachian Mountain Club under Joe Dodge and served for a time as master of the Carter Notch Hut.
 In the late 1940s, during a cross-country drive from New Hampshire to California, where he was to start a Master’s program at Stanford University, David met conservationists Olaus and Margaret (Mardie) Murie in Jackson, Wyoming, who introduced him to the idea of moving to Alaska.
 He eventually received a job with the Alaska Insect Control Project, run by Charles Sawyer Wilson at the U.S. Public Health Service in Anchorage, to study ways to limit transmission of malaria by mosquitoes and black flies.

 The Sleeper family remained in Anchorage until 1954 and lived at the corner of Oregon Drive and 33rd Avenue in the Woodland Park subdivision, where they had an extensive garden and a kennel for breeding and raising springer spaniels.
-During this time, Jane Sleeper worked part-time as a clerk at the Weather Bureau of the U.S. Dept. of Commerce in Anchorage, and David continued his work with the U.S. Public Health Service.
-In the summer of 1954, the Sleeper family moved to the University of Michigan’s Douglas Lake Biological Field Station, where David Sleeper attended summer courses, and then to Ithaca, New York, where he received a PhD in Biology at Cornell University.
+In 1954, the Sleeper family moved to Michigan, where David Sleeper worked at the Douglas Lake Biological Field Station, and then to Ithaca, New York, where he received a PhD in Biology at Cornell University.

-This bulk of the collection contains photographs and papers created and collected by David and Jane Sleeper during their time living in Anchorage from 1947-1954.
-The papers in the collection include birth certificates, marriage certificates, and identification cards; documents from David Sleeper’s service with the U.S. Public Health Service and correspondence to and from the Sleepers from family and friends; information about dog breeding; and information about Charles Sawyer Wilson’s cabin in Anchorage.
-The majority of the photographs were taken by David Sleeper and document his service with the Alaska Insect Control Project, U.S. Public Health Service and his family life, travels in Alaska (including his 1949 trip up the Inside Passage with Jane on the steamer Baranof) and interest in the art of photography.
-Other photographs taken by Jane Sleeper document her service with the American Red Cross in Anchorage, as well as her family life and travels in Alaska, and the collection also contains a series of photographs documenting the Sleepers’ return to Alaska in 1984 with their son, Andrew.
+The collection contains papers, photographs, sound recording and objects created and collected by David and Jane Sleeper during their time living in Anchorage from 1947-1954.
+The papers in the collection include birth certificates, marriage certificates, and identification cards; documents from David Sleeper’s military service and work with the U.S. Public Health Service; correspondence to and from the Sleepers from family and friends; information about dog breeding; and information about Charles Sawyer Wilson’s cabin in Anchorage.
+The majority of the photographs were taken by David Sleeper and document his service with the Alaska Insect Control Project, U.S. Public Health Service and his family life, travels in Alaska (including his 1949 trip up the Inside Passage with Jane on the steamer Baranof).
+Photographs taken by Jane Sleeper document her service with the American Red Cross in Anchorage, as well as her family life and travels in Alaska, and the collection also contains photographs documenting the Sleepers’ return to Alaska in 1984 with their son, Andrew.
 The collection also contains Alaskan ephemera and maps collected by David and Jane Sleeper from 1947-1954, and on their trip to Alaska in 1984.
 The sound recordings include five Soundsciber vinyl records sent to the Sleepers by W.J.
 Goodwin, as well as one unidentified vinyl record recording in Anchorage in 1953.
 The objects primarily consist of Alaskan souveniers and memorabilia.
 There are additionally some papers and photographs documenting the Sleepers’ lives before and after coming to Alaska, including copies of the logbook from Carter Notch Hut and photographs from the family’s travels.

-Arrangement: The collection is arranged in the order in which it was received by the Archives.
+Arrangement: The collection is arranged in the following series:

-Preferred citation: Sleeper family collection, Archives and Special Collections, Consortium Library, University of Alaska Anchorage.
+Preferred citation: Sleeper family papers, Archives and Special Collections, Consortium Library, University of Alaska Anchorage.

-Works used in preparation of inventory: Background information on the family was taken from a conversation with the donor in 2011.
+Works used in preparation of inventory: Biographical information about the family was taken from a conversation with the donor in 2011.

-Separated materials: Books have been moved to the Archives’ Ephemera collections and the Rare Books collection of the Consortium Library.
+Separated materials: Published materials have been moved to the Archives’ Ephemera collections and the Rare Books collection of the Consortium Library.

 Related materials: For other archival material relating to the Alaska Insect Control Project, see the Charles Sawyer Wilson papers (HMC-0416).

-Processing information: This preliminary guide to the collection was written by Megan K. Friedel in 2011.
+Processing information: A preliminary guide to the collection was written by Megan K. Friedel in 2011.
 A more detailed guide was written and additional material was described by Gwen Higgins in 2019.